bmguillo/assistant-cloudant-webstarter/README.md

  ### Connect your two services (Watson Assistant and Watson discovery) to your nodejs SDK webstarter app
- 4. Connect your two services(Watson Assistant and Watson discovery) via the IBM Cloud UI to your nodejs SDK webstarter app by clicking on your web app service running in Step 1 and clicking on connections then [create connection], the app will have to be restaged to make the newly connected services available for use.
+ 4. Connect your two services(Watson Assistant and Watson discovery) via the IBM Cloud UI to your nodejs SDK webstarter app by clicking on your web app service running in Step 1 and clicking on connections then [create connection](https://github.com/bmguillo/assistant-cloudant-webstarter/blob/master/public/img/cloudfoundryapp.png), the app will have to be restaged to make the newly connected services available for use.

  ### Updating & Building Your Project Locally
   5. Clone/Fork my repository as a base for your own project in command prompt and save it locally using this command: